As winter approaches and temperatures drop, there is a danger of broken water lines and burst pipes.

 - Winterize your hose bibs (outside faucets or spigots).
 If the water inside these fixtures freezes and expands not only will the hose bib be damaged but also the connecting water lines.

 - Remove all hoses from the hose bibs.

 - Shut off the water supply to them.
 (Each individual hose bib should have its own shut-off valve, usually located in the basement or crawl space a few feet back from the outside wall.

-- If your hose bibs do not have shut off valves, insulate them – and the piping to them – to prevent freeze breaks.
+- If your hose bibs do not have shut-off valves, insulate them – and the piping to them – to prevent freeze breaks.
 You can buy faucet insulation kits at most home supply centers.

 You may also want to consider having My Georgia Plumber install frost-proof hose bibs as extra protection.

-Homes that are left vacant for any period time should be winterized to ensure the plumbing system remains fully functional.
+Homes that are left vacant for any period of time should be winterized to ensure the plumbing system remains fully functional.